-The National Kidney Foundation (NKF) helps to shape public policy on behalf of kidney disease patients.
-We work with Congress and federal agencies, as well as with state governments to further legislation and regulation that improve the care and quality of life of kidney disease patients.
+The National Kidney Foundation (NKF) helps to shape public policy on behalf of individuals at all stages of kidney disease including those with kidney disease stages 1-4 and those with kidney failure (stage 5) who require dialysis or a transplant.
+We work with Congress and federal agencies, as well as with state governments to further legislation and regulations that improve the care and quality of life for people with kidney disease.

 For more information on the National Kidney Foundation’s public policy priorities, read this Policy BluePrint on how NKF will improve kidney health, reduce demand of kidney transplants and dialysis, and increase the supply of kidneys available for transplant.